 The Holy Name Book Club is open to all members of the community, no matter what their age or religion, who enjoy reading fiction.
-We meet next – over a glass of wine – on Wednesday 9th January 2019 in the Parish Hall on Towers Avenue at 7pm.
+We meet – over a glass of wine – on the first Wednesday of the month. in the Holy Name Hall, Towers Avenue, Jesmond.

 If you are joining us, please ensure that you have read the book beforehand as the discussion is confined to the book, its plot, characterisation, narrative etc.